Jennie Maas Flexner: Career

 As a child, Flexner attended the local public school, however she did not finish college and did not attain a paying job until the age of twenty-four.
 At this time she began her career as a secretary at the Free Public Library of Louisville in 1903.
 She took a short leave of absence from the Louisville library in 1908, where she was able to study at the School of Library Service at the Western Reserve University in Cleveland.
 After her education, she would take her position as the circulation department's head from 1912 to 1928.

-Flexner was a strong advocate and leading authority of the newly developing library concept of a reader-centered philosophy, as opposed to the traditional book centered library and she soon became the forefront of writing and discussion for this topic.
+Flexner was a strong advocate and leading authority of the newly developing library concept of a reader-centered philosophy, as opposed to the traditional book centered library.
+She soon was at the forefront of writing and discussion for this topic.

-Flexner was also known as a key innovator for libraries and their role and utilization of adult education, primarily for immigrants, minorities, and refugees during the troubling time of the Depression and World War II.
-She chaired a committee that selected books for the Armed Services and advised the council on books in wartime, and when the European refugees came to New York in the 1930s, she actively played a role in the library by helping people find new resources for their professional and intellectual lives.
+Flexner was also known as a key innovator for libraries and their role and utilization of adult education, primarily for immigrants, minorities, and refugees during the Great Depression and World War II.
+She chaired a committee that selected books for the Armed Services and advised the council on books in wartime.
+When European refugees came to New York in the 1930s, she actively played a role in helping people find new resources for their professional and intellectual lives.

 Flexner was also a strong advocate for the training and knowledge of the individuals working inside the library.
 In Louisville, she was an advocate of service to the black community and the training of black and white librarians.
 During her time as the circulation head at her hometown library in Louisville and as a result of her involvement in the professional education of librarians through expanding criteria and developing appropriate materials she wrote a book, "Circulation Work in Public Libraries," 1927, which became a standard text in library schools.

 From 1928, until her death, Flexner was the Readers' advisory at the New York City Public Library and author of several books on the library and librarians.
 In 1926, she served on the curriculum staff of the American Library Association.

 In 1928, she was chosen to initiate a special counseling service for adult readers at the New York Public Library from which they opened the Readers' Advisers Service Office, in 1929.

 On January 15, 1938, Library Journal published the article titled “Readers and Books” written by Jennie M. Flexner.
 In this article she discusses what reader's advisory is and how this service provides readers with the opportunity and confidence to use the library.
 Here are some quotes from the above-mentioned article: